sid7954/sid7954.github.io/about.md

 ---
 ### About Me

+I will be joining Amazon as an Applied Scientist in Summer 2020.

 I am a second year graduate student at the University of Wisconsin-Madison pursuing my Masters in Computer Science.
 I am working with Prof. Yingyu Liang on Natural Language Processing.
 Specifically, I am working on Transfer Learning and Adversarial NLP.

 I pursued my summer internship as an Applied Scientist Intern at Amazon Alexa Search, Manhattan Beach, CA where I was guided by Alessandro Moschittti.
 My work involved developping a new technique for using pre-trained transformers like BERT for Answer Sentence Selection in Question-Answering.